Aliases for SRGAP2 Gene

 This locus encodes a member of the SLIT-ROBO Rho GTPase activating protein family.
 The encoded protein stimulates GTPase activity of Rac1, and plays a role in cortical neuron development.
 This locus has several paralogs on human chromosome 1 resulting from segmental duplication.
 While this locus itself is conserved among various species, the paralogs are found only in the genus Homo, and not in the genomes of non-human great apes.
 Alternatively spliced transcript variants have been described for this locus. [provided by RefSeq, Jul 2014]

 GeneCards Summary for SRGAP2 Gene

 SRGAP2 (SLIT-ROBO Rho GTPase Activating Protein 2) is a Protein Coding gene.
-Diseases associated with SRGAP2 include infantile epileptic encephalopathy and atrioventricular septal defect.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include protein homodimerization activity.
+Diseases associated with SRGAP2 include infantile epileptic encephalopathy.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include protein homodimerization activity and Rac GTPase binding.

 UniProtKB/Swiss-Prot for SRGAP2 Gene